yuraxdrumz/golang-starter-kit/README.md

 A starter kit written in Golang + Ports and Adapters structure on top of https://github.com/golang-standards/project-layout

-This repository uses ports and adapters with a variation of https://github.com/golang-standards/project-layout layout

 ## Getting Started
   1. git clone `git@github.com/yuraxdrumz/golang-starter-kit`
   2. chmod +x `./scripts/hooks.sh`